How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Data Preparation

 where $\mathbb{E}_\text{train}$ is the set of all entity mentions in the training set, and $\mathbb{C}_\text{train}$ is the set of all CUIs in the training set.
-We describe the partitioning process in detail in Section \ref{appendix:partitioning}.
+We describe the partitioning process in detail in the Appendix.